aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/README.md

 ### Make a donation on Paypal
-Make a donation on paypal and get a TAX refund*.
+Make a donation on PayPal and get a TAX refund*.

 <p align="center">
     <a href="http://paypal.me/mtpsilva">